 Chinatown was home to the Chinese migrants who drove Singapore's economy in the British colonial period.
 In the old days, Chinatown merchants sold cloth, gold, medicine, and traditional Chinese food.

-Today, the shophouses are still occupied by entrepreneurs, albeit of a different sort: advertising agencies, jewelry stores, and T-shirt manufacturers sit alongside traditional crafts stores and Chinese medicine halls.
+The shophouses are still occupied by entrepreneurs, albeit of a different sort: budget hotels and hostels, advertising agencies, jewelry stores, and T-shirt manufacturers sit alongside traditional crafts stores and Chinese medicine halls.

 The Chinatown area is bound within New Bridge Road, South Bridge Road, Upper Pickering Street, and Cantonment Road.
-Chinatown is most easily reached via MRT, through the Outram Park (EW16) or Chinatown (NE4) stations.
+Chinatown is most easily reached via MRT, through the Raffles Place (EW14/NS26), Outram Park (EW16) or Chinatown (NE4) stations.
 (Read about riding Singapore's MRT and Buses with the EZ-Link Card.)

-Chinatown's street markets centered around Trengganu and Smith Streets (location on Google Maps) are the first shopping sight travelers see, being located right across from the MRT station exits.
+Chinatown's street market, centered around Trengganu and Smith Streets (location on Google Maps), is the first shopping sight travelers see, being located right across from the MRT station exits.

-The narrow streets of Smith Street, Trengganu Street, Temple Street and Pagoda Street offer Singapore's best street shopping experience, centered on what used to be the island's opium district.
-You might find great deals on gray-market electronics, traditional crafts, fashion rip-offs, and antiques of questionable provenance as you wander the narrow avenues.
+The narrow streets of Smith Street, Trengganu Street, Temple Street, Sago Lane and Pagoda Street offer Singapore's best street shopping experience, centered on what used to be the island's opium district.

 Great hawker food can be sampled on Smith Street, known alternatively as “Chinatown Food Street”.
 The hawkers along this al fresco space serve up Singapore's most famous foods, from laksa to roast duck to char kway teow to Hainanese chicken rice.